hideya/langchain-google-genai-ex/LANGCHAIN_TOOL_CONVERSION_PIPELINE.md

 > "Formats a StructuredTool or RunnableToolLike instance into a format that is compatible with OpenAI function calling. **It uses the zodToJsonSchema function** to convert the schema..."

-This `zodToJsonSchema` conversion is what re-introduces problematic schema features:
+This `zodToJsonSchema` conversion is what creates **unpredictable output** depending on the input schema structure:

 ```typescript
 // Inside LangChain's tool conversion (simplified)